 ― Jennifer Egan, A Visit from the Goon Squad

 When the music stops, and we take a breath before the chorus begins, the moment is heavy, weighted with expectation and emotion.
-What follows gains a heightened importance.
+What follows gains a heightened sense of importance.
 It has much more power.

 “Being able to flow, smoothing together details and thoughts in a natural way, is no more important than being able to stop this flow, give pause, and emphasize special thoughts lost within,” says Hoffman.